IanGrav/lab-02/README.md

 	Answer for Question 1:
 	Only around %50 of the messages were sent (actually, it was 4/10), so the reliability of the connection was affected essentially 1:1 with the imposed loss.
+This is because the UDP protocol does not have any mechanisms in place to detect whether packets were lost and retransmit them, so if packets are lost in transmission the receiving end simply doesn't recieve them.

 Question 2: How did the reliability of TCP change?
 Why did this occur?